 Purines are compounds that occur naturally in some foods.
 As the body breaks down purines, it produces uric acid.
-The process of metabolizing purine-rich foods may lead to gout by causing the body to produce too much uric acid, which may lead to gout.
+The process of metabolizing purine-rich foods causes the production of too much uric acid, which may lead to gout.

 Foods with high purine content include: